mattcorsaro1/mattcorsaro1.github.io/index.md

 <div style="width: 100%; overflow: hidden;">
     <div style="width: 500px; float: left;">
       I'm currently on the job market!
-I'm interested in making an impact in an industrial research lab focused on robot manipulation.
+I'm interested in making an impact in an industrial research lab or company focused on robot manipulation.
       <br>
       <br>

   I design algorithms that enable robots to intelligently grasp objects and manipulate the world around them.
-Since 2017, I've been pursuing a Ph.D. in computer science at Brown University.
-I work in the Intelligent Robot Lab, advised by Professor George Konidaris.
+I successfully defended my Ph.D. thesis, Learning Task-Specific Grasps, in August 2022 at Brown University.
+I worked in the Intelligent Robot Lab, advised by Professor George Konidaris.
   <br>
   <br>
   During summer 2021, I had the pleasure of interning at Mitsubishi Electric Research Laboratories as a Robot Research Science Intern under the direction of Dr. Radu Corcodel.